NAZI BEER HALLS IN MUNICH

 Herr Popp and his wife, tailors, who used to run a small dressmaking store on the first floor and later rented a cozy room to Hitler and Hausler, would afterward recall Hitler to look in Lowenbraukeller from time to time.
 At the same time, a young resident conventionally, yet mannerly rejected an invite to share supper with the renters, taking some purchased food upstairs.
 Hitler would use a room on Schleissheimerstrasse 34 as his Munich home until August 1914 (from February on his own, as Hausler had left the places) and the Lowenbraukeller had become, one way or another, a part of his Munich period.

 The Lowenbraukeller was historically designated to become associated with an event of the year 1923, known as ‘Beer Hall Putsch’.
 It was here where Apr.
-2000 of the nazi stormtroopers and their supporters gathered on the eve on November 8, led by Ernst Rohm, waiting for a call from Hitler from Burgerbraukeller.
+2000 of the nazi stormtroopers and their supporters gathered on the eve of November 8, led by Ernst Rohm, waiting for a call from Hitler from Burgerbraukeller.
 Years later, in 1928 Hitler, the self-re-established leader of the movement would appeal to 2500 students of Munich from the grand stone inside the Lowenbraukeller.
 In less than a year from that speech, in April 1929 Hitler would deliver an oration, full of allusions to the historical megapolises of ancient Europe, such as the Athens and Rome, and would proclaim a vision for the heritage of the Third Reich to become grandiose and to would figure in history.

-Subsequent to the failed assassination attempt of Georg Elser on November 8, 1939, and in view of the wrecking of the Burgerbraukeller, the annual Hitler’s speech (commemorating the failed 1923 Putsch) challenged to find a new location.
+Subsequent to the failed assassination attempt of Georg Elser on November 8, 1939, and in view of the wrecking of the Burgerbraukeller, the annual Hitler’s speech (commemorating the failed 1923 Putsch) challenged them to find a new location.
 Lowenbraukeller was chosen to become such a place for the next four years.
 On December 17, 1944, in a month and a little over since the called-off speech of Hitler, the famous beer hall was heavily damaged over the course of the massive Allied air raid on Munich.
 To the horror of the citizens, the main hall of Lowenbraukeller descended up and one among the most postcard-like building was now in ruins.
 The repair works had become reality only six years after and the renovated Lowenbraukeller was opened in 1955.